 }

-General configuration options#
+General input configuration keys#

 This key changes the type of editing interface used for an input.
 Each input has a different appearance and functionality, processes and accepts different types of values, and has different configuration options.